 The application deadline is January 15.
 After we review the pool of applications, some students will be selected for a personal interview, which is the next stage of the admission process.
-Interviews are typically conducted in March.
+Interviews are typically scheduled in mid-February and are conducted in March.
 At the conclusion of the interviews, we will make admission recommendations to the Graduate College.
 The Graduate College makes the final admission determination and will notify students of the outcome of their application, typically by late April.